Exams Summer 2024

 If lost you must apply to the relevant exam board for replacements at a cost of £45 per certificate

-The awarding bodies have designated WEDNESDAY 29TH JUNE 2022 as a ‘contingency day’ for examinations.
+The awarding bodies have designated the afternoon of 6 June and 13 June 2024 and the morning and afternoon of 26 June 2024 as ‘contingency days’ for examinations.
 This is consistent with the qualification regulators’ document Exam system contingency plan: England, Wales and Northern Ireland.

 The designation of a ‘contingency day’ within the common examination timetable is in the event of national or local disruption to examinations.
 It is part of the awarding bodies’ standard contingency planning for examinations.